 J.V.
 (Koos) Timmermans was appointed as Supervisory Board member in October 2017.
 He currently chairs the Audit and Risk Committee of the Supervisory Board.
 J.V.
-(Koos) Timmermans's most recent positions (2007 - 2019) were Chief Financial Officer at ING Groep N.V., Vice-Chairman of ING Bank N.V. and Chief Risk Officer of ING Groep
+(Koos) Timmermans's most recent positions (2007 - 2019) were Chief Financial Officer at ING Groep N.V., Vice-Chairman of ING Bank N.V. and Chief Risk Officer of ING Groep N.V.

-N.V.
 Currently he also serves as chairman of Stadsherstel (City Restoration, Amsterdam), Advisor of Bain Consultancy, Member of the Supervisory Board of PostNL and Member of the Supervisory Board of Havenbedrijf Rotterdam (Port Authority Rotterdam).
-He brings the required knowledge and experience, with regard to topics such as Risk Management, in particular e.g. Basel III, Asset & Liability knowledge, finance and accounting knowledge to FMO.
+He brings the required knowledge and experience, with regard to topics such as Risk Management, in particular e.g. Basel III, and Asset & Liability Management to FMO.